2019 Ticket Availability

 Flexible tickets including Anytime and Off-peak tickets are not restricted to a specific service.
 They may have restrictions e.g. Off-Peak travel only, or GC services only, but are transferable between valid services.
 As these tickets are valid on a range of services they are not directly affected by any timetable changes.

 Advance tickets are usually cheaper than flexible tickets, but are only valid for travel on one specific service on a particular date.
 These tickets come with a mandatory seat reservation.
 As they are sold for a specific service, we are unable to sell these where we know there is a reasonable chance that the service may not operate as planned.

 Advance tickets are non-refundable, but may be changed to another service by payment of an admin fee, plus any change in available ticket price.

 However, if your service is cancelled or amended, you can apply for a full refund at no cost to you.
 Please see the section above: ‘My train has been cancelled – what can I do?’

 A new national railway timetable came into operation on Sunday 20 May 2018.
 The core timetable changes twice a year, in May and December, and is overseen by Network Rail.

 The May 2018 timetable change was the most complex in living memory, requiring the re-scheduling of over 4 million services – almost 600% more than usual – and is the result of billions of pounds of investment in the rail network, new trains and services.

-Network Rail is making temporary changes so that timetables will be published later than normal for services through December 2018 and into 2019.
+Network Rail is making temporary changes so that timetables will be published later than normal for services through 2019.
 Timetables for all services will still be available to customers through all the usual channels 12 weeks before departure, but these will not be confirmed as final until at least 6 weeks before departure.
 The vast majority of changes will affect weekends, with few mid-week changes.